Ciaran McCarthy: Storylines

-While at a restaurant Peter finds Ciaran working there.
+While at a restaurant, Peter finds Ciaran working there.
 Ciaran resigns from his job as he dislikes the place and returns to Coronation Street.
 He takes a shine to Michelle Connor and flirts with Carla Connor.
 Peter tells Ciaran of his alcoholism who agrees to help support him and stop him drinking.
-However, Peter, seeing his friend drinking, made him desperate again and he begins drinking again.
+However, Peter, seeing his friend drinking, made him desperate again and he begins drinking again; despite his desire to stop.
 Ciaran, soon after manages to secure his old job back behind the bar at the Rovers.
 Ciaran soon set his sights on Michelle and attempts to start a relationship although she plays hard to get and Ciaran eventually gives up on her.
-In September 2010, Ciaran gets a job interview in Glasgow and is successful, with his impending exit to Scotland, Michelle is forced to face up to her feelings for him.
+In September 2010, Ciaran goes for a job interview in Glasgow and is successful, with his impending exit to Scotland, Michelle is forced to face up to her feelings for him.
 After her son Ryan Connor (Ben Thompson) moves to Glasgow to attend university, Michelle confesses her true feelings for Ciaran and they begin a relationship.

-In November 2010, Ciaran is offered a job at The Joinery, the new bar being opened by Leanne Battersby and Nick Tilsley, but struggles to tell landlady Liz McDonald (Beverley Callard) that he is quitting his job at The Rovers.
+In November 2010, Ciaran is offered a job at The Joinery, the new bar being opened by Leanne Battersby and Nick Tilsley, but struggles to tell landlady Liz McDonald (Beverley Callard) that he is quitting his job at the Rovers.
 In the end, he quits by post, resulting in Liz attempting to bar him from the pub, only for Michelle to quit her job there as well out of loyalty to Ciaran.
 Ciaran begins his job at The Joinery and later steals the recipe of a hotpot from The Rovers, which has been served by Betty Williams (Betty Driver) for over 40 years.
 This angers Betty and Liz who claim they have seen rats in The Joinery to scare potential customers off.
-On Peter's stag party The Joinery explodes with everyone attending Peter's party, including Ciaran, inside.
-He helps the wounded, including ex-fiancée Sunita whom he has to carry from rubble, until the paramedics arrive.
-In January 2011, Ciaran is offered a job on a cruise and accepts although Michelle does not want him to he decides to leave.
-On his last night Michelle turns up late from a meeting which annoys him.
-Neither one of them want to admit they are wrong so Ciaran leaves.
-On 24 January 2011 Ciaran returns and asks Michelle to join him on the cruise.
+At Peter's stag night, The Joinery explodes with all the partygoers, including Ciaran, inside.
+He helps the injured, including carrying ex-fiancée Sunita from the rubble, until the ambulance arrives.
+In January 2011, Ciaran is offered a job on a cruise and accepts although Michelle does not want him to; so he decides to leave.
+On his last night, Michelle turns up late from a meeting which annoys him.
+Neither one of them want to admit they are wrong, so Ciaran leaves.
+On 24 January 2011, Ciaran returns and asks Michelle to join him on the cruise.
 Michelle accepts his offer and they leave together while kissing in the back of the taxi.